History of Casa Loma

 When the City of Toronto acquired the Pellatt estate north of the city, it was commonly considered an eyesore.
 Popular opinion after the city's acquisition was that the castle should be demolished.
 While city councilors were deciding what to do with the building, it was stripped of any remaining valuables, boarded up and, for all intents and purposes, abandoned.
 However, during the years it lay empty, it was heavily vandalised.
 To this day, the effects of that vandalism is still visible in places.

 In 1937, the Kiwanis Clubs of Toronto petitioned the city to allow them to take over the building, restore it, and operate it for the benefit of the public.
-Since that time, Casa Loma has been the venue for weekly"big band" dances, and public viewing.
-A portion of the proceeds from Casa Loma's operation are contributed to the Kiwani Club's various charitable efforts.
+Since that time, Casa Loma has been the venue for weekly "big band" dances, and public viewing.

 Casa Loma During World War Two